OGGM/oggm-edu/docs/explorer.rst

 - With a category choice bar, it would be possible to differentiate glaciers from ice-caps or marine terminating glaciers from land-terminating ones.
+- We could also simplify the app for younger target audiences, with less panels and less distraction.